-And although Bruce Wayne ultimately comes back into the role of Batman, it’s an uphill climb through Batman: The Dark Knight Returns — and its sequel The Dark Knight Strikes Again — to achieve even a semblance of order in this horrific future.
+And although Bruce Wayne ultimately comes back into the role of Batman, it’s an uphill climb through Batman: The Dark Knight Returns — and its sequels The Dark Knight Strikes Again and Dark Knight: The Master Race — to achieve even a semblance of order in this horrific future.

 Starting in the then-future of 1995 and jumping forward to its ultimate conclusion in 2012, the Give Me Liberty series paints a stark picture of the world falling into madness and briefly clawing its way out before tumbling back once again into something even darker.

 Marvel’s Wolverine is like a force a nature in that he’s never known to stop when he has a mission.
 But in Mark Millar and Steve McNiven’s 2008-09 run on Wolverine, it shows the infamous X-Man at his worst.
 It’s all because of a sinister plot by a gangly group of villains, and their subjugation of Wolverine is only one of their triumphs.

 Set 50 years in the future, the "Old Man Logan" future sees the United States carved up into fiefdoms lorded over by various villains such as the Abomination, Magneto, Dr. Doom and Red Skull.
 Heroes, by and large, have been eradicated with the few survivors hiding away or in forced retirement like Logan.
 The sole remaining hero currently in action is the Hulk, but is a hero no more; instead, the Green Goliath is a brutal dictator and head of a family of in-bred Hulks who do his bidding.

 Doesn’t sound like a great place to live, whether you’re a hero or an average human, huh?

 EX-MUTANTS5 of 12